 We were going to watch a Bull Run.
 I say WE were going to watch, there was one friend who had already decided he wanted to do it.
 So off we went, a few cars in convoy, to find our campsite in the heart of Andalucia.

-After setting up tents and getting sorted, it was time to head in to town, for the main event.
+After setting up tents and getting sorted, it was time to head into town, for the main event.
 At this point, you need to know that 5 out of 6 in our group had NO intention whatsoever of doing anything other than watching this bull run from a safe distance.
+I mean ultimately, taking part in a bull run would be the craziest thing to do, right?

 When we arrived in town we were shocked, there were people everywhere!
 Thousands of them, all come out to either run or watch the main attraction for the day.